Ecological Pest Control

 Funded by the Cotton Catchment Communities CRC.

-Funded by ARC Linkage project.
-Led by Charles Sturt University, with collaborators from Lincoln University (NZ), Washington State University (USA) and Organic Crop Protectants Ltd. The research involved on-farm field trials in collaboration with sweetcorn, brassica and wine-grape growers in New South Wales.
+Funded by ARC Linkage project via the Graham Centre for Agricultural Innovation, with collaborators from Lincoln University (NZ), Washington State University (USA) and Organic Crop Protectants Ltd.